 Things to do in South Bank and Waterloo

-Waterloo and South Bank were energised during the 1951 Festival of Britain by the iconic modern architecture of the Southbank Centre, and the area has continued to evolve into a top destination for families, culture lovers and foodies.
+Waterloo and South Bank were energised by the iconic modern architecture of the Southbank Centre, and the area has continued to evolve into a top destination for families, culture lovers and foodies.

 Don’t miss annual events and pop-ups, from the Southbank Centre's Winter Festival to family-friendly events, that will keep you coming back to South Bank and Waterloo throughout the year.